sreachtools/SReachTools/blog.md

 ---
 layout: page
-title: List of posts from this project
 permalink: /blog/
 ---
+A list of posts in this project blog

 <ul class="post-list">
   {%- for post in site.posts -%}